Payne-Algo/Question-bank/README.md

 This is the answer to all the questions

->I believe you and I can benefit a lot
+>I believe you and me can benefit a lot

 * Thinking and methods of solving problems